Martin Schreiber, M.D. - Professional Profile

 2012-Present

-Serves as a senior officer, contributing to military trauma care and training initiatives.
+Serves as a senior officer in the Medical Corps, contributing to military trauma care and training initiatives.

 Combat Deployments